The Office of Public Works (OPW) has welcomed the official re-opening of Cormac’s Chapel at the Rock of Cashel.

 The project involved extensive works over a period of time to replace the failing roof of the Chapel and address the issue of water penetrating into the building and causing damage to the historic interior.
 The Chapel is now safe from the effects of rainwater which can no longer leak into the building and the walls have been allowed to progressively dry out, revealing the wonderful remnants of the medieval wall paintings inside.

-OPW Commissioner, John McMahon said, “We in the OPW are delighted to present the completed Cormac’s Chapel to visitors again.
+“We in the OPW are delighted to present the completed Cormac’s Chapel to visitors again.
 This has been a really technically difficult and complex conservation project and we are delighted that it has turned out so well.
-We are sure that visitors will agree with us when they see the magnificent wall paintings which have now been saved by the conservation action we’ve taken.”
+We are sure that visitors will agree with us when they see the magnificent wall paintings which have now been saved by the conservation action we’ve taken,”, said John McMahon, OPW commissioner.

-St. Patrick’s Rock or the Rock of Cashel, as it is more commonly known, is a spectacular collection of buildings set on an outcrop of limestone and is one of Ireland’s most important early medieval monuments.
+The Rock of Cashel is a spectacular collection of buildings set on an outcrop of limestone and is one of Ireland’s most important early medieval monuments.
 A fortress is said to have existed on the site from the 4th or 5th century and the name itself, Caiseal in modern Irish, is an early borrowing from the Latin, castellum, meaning fort.